ndx-au/ndxPPP/README.md

 # ndxPPP: Passive Prompt Patterns

-**TL;DR** instead of throwing ad-hoc prompts at your AI agent, where the majority of the instructions are essentially stream-of-consciousness chaos, take control of the situation by "laying the ground work" in the form of putting files down, which systematically program what the AI agent will do.
-The approach you take will be a "pattern".
-You only have to pick ONE of the pattens in this repo to focus your effort.
-Below, we give a brief explanation of what the different ones are, syou can zero-in on a pattern that is likely to work for you, rather than you thinking you need to learn all of them and then not even try because it seems like too much effort.
+**TL;DR** Instead of throwing ad-hoc prompts at your AI agent (where most instructions are stream-of-consciousness chaos), take control by "laying the groundwork" as files in a repo.
+Those files systematically program what the AI agent will do.
+The approach you take is a **pattern**.
+You only have to pick **one** pattern in this repo to focus your effort.
+Below is a brief explanation of each, so you can zero-in on a pattern that fits you (instead of feeling like you need to learn all of them).

 Remember that you don't have to write all your planning docs by hand.
 You can get the AI to build out the boilerplate docs automatically with a review and only minor changes from yourself.